The following sections describe runtime behavior of PDF templates:

 You can make fields either read only or updatable.

-When you define a field in the layout, you have the option of selecting "Read Only" for the field, as shown in the following illustration:
+When you define a field in the layout, you can set it to "Read Only", as shown in the following illustration:

 Regardless of what you choose at design time for the Read-Only check box, the default behavior of the PDF processing engine is to set all fields to read-only for the output PDF.
 You can change this behavior using the following report properties: